 SPL stands for Sound Pressure Level and is just the measurement of the actual force of the sound at any given time.
 This is the raw energy that you can feel in your chest, rattles the windows, or bursts eardrums.
 This is important for one key reason; microphones have a limit of how much sound pressure they can tolerate beyond which they can no longer reproduce the sound faithfully and, you guessed it, distort.
 Microphones are rated for SPL and it’s something to look for when purchasing a mic.
 So if you’re going to be recording a kick drum you’re going to need a mic with a high SPL rating to prevent losing the recording and possibly damaging the mic.
 SPL drops off with the square of the distance though, so pulling the mic away from the sound source is often times an option.

 Digital recordings are made at a certain ‘bit depth’, which represents the amount of information that can be fit in any particular slice of that recording.
 Every extra ‘bit’ increases the resolution by a factor of 2.
 So a 16 bit audio file has 65,536 ‘units’ of potential information at its disposal to describe the waveform, and 32bit audio has 4,294,967,295, that’s a large difference in case you missed it!
+However anything past 24 bits is inaudible to ALL humans, the only purpose of higher is to have more headroom for gain.
 How those bits of information are filled is what someone is talking about when they speak so knowingly about high quality mics, pre-amps etc. So remember all the expensive gear you can buy, won’t help if your recording it using 4 bits… It would be a bit like drawing the Mona Lisa with a Connect 4…

 32 Bit Recording

-With all that said about gain, with 32bit you can forget about most of it… 32 bit recordings simply have so much headroom as to be for most practical circumstances ‘un-clippable’.
+Remember what you read about gain?, with 32bit you can forget about most of it… 32 bit recordings simply have so much headroom as to be for most practical circumstances ‘un-clippable’.
 Meaning you really have to work at it to get your audio to clip.
 At that point your biggest concern is making sure your mic is positioned well and that the mic itself doesn’t get over-driven.

 The biggest downside is that some equipment can’t work with 32 bit files, although thankfully they are becoming more common as time passes.
 The file sizes are also larger but compared to HD and 4k video and modern storage, it’s usually not a concern.